Adult tapeworms, which live in people's intestine, usually cause no symptoms, but they may cause abdominal discomfort, diarrhea, and weight loss.

 Cysticercosis treatment depends on various factors, such as symptoms and the number and location of cysts in the brain.

 Cysticercosis is usually not treated unless it involves the brain.
 Corticosteroids, such as prednisone, are given to people with symptoms due to cysts in the brain.
 These drugs can reduce inflammation.
-People who have seizures are given anticonvulsants.
+People who have seizures are given antiseizure drugs.
 Antiparasitic drugs (such as albendazole or praziquantel) can be used to kill living cysts in the brain, but they are given after symptoms are adequately controlled.
 Corticosteroids are also given with the antiparasitic drug to minimize inflammation caused by dying cysts.

 Antiparasitic drugs are not used to treat cysts in the eye or spinal cord because they can trigger severe inflammation that can damage nearby tissues.